joybob22/Mtech-Lessons/Unit 1/4 - Control Flow.md

 ## Ternary operators

 The Ternary operator is used to write more concise code.
 It allows you to assign a variable based off of a condition.
-The ternary opterator is called by using the ? operator.
+The ternary operator is called by using the ? operator.
 Here is an example of how it works:
 ```Swift
 	var largest: Int
 	let a = 15